bigaidream/tech-blog/2016/thoughts-hyperparameter.md

 http://cs.nyu.edu/~yann/research/sparse/psd-anim.gif

-Imaging that we are playing a weird Atari game with the above screen.
+Imagine that we are playing a weird Atari game with the above screen.
 The screen seems simpler than real Atari games'.
-This reminds me the difference between biomedical image processing and natural image processing.
+This reminds me of the difference between biomedical image processing and natural image processing.
 In biomedical images, the objects (e.g. red blood cells) are much simpler, thus needing simpler models.

 Compared to real Atari games, however, the positions of filters change at every episode due to the global update mechanism of back-propagation.
 To solve this, we need a way to fix them.